-- 5.19.1 All metallic casings for the energy recovery and storage systems must be manufactured in iron, aluminium or titanium based alloys and must comply with all aspects of Article 5.16 except for power electronic cooling base plate where metal matrix composite may be used. - 5.19.2 All metallic casings for electronic systems, with the exception of metallic casings for the energy recovery and storage systems, must be manufactured in iron, aluminium, titanium or magnesium based alloys. - 5.19.3 Energy storage devices are not subject to Articles 5.16.1a), b), c) and h) nor to 5.16.2. - 5.19.4 Permanent magnets in electrical machines are not subject to Articles 5.16.1 a), b), c) or h) nor to Article 5.16.2. - 5.19.5 Electronic components contained inside electronic units are not subject to any material restriction.

-5.20 Starting the engine:
+- 5.19.1 All metallic casings for the energy recovery and storage systems must be manufactured in iron, aluminium or titanium based alloys and must comply with all aspects of Article 5.16 except for power electronic cooling base plate where metal matrix composite may be used. - 5.19.2 All metallic casings for electronic systems, with the exception of metallic casings for the energy recovery and storage systems, must be manufactured in iron, aluminium, titanium or magnesium based alloys. - 5.19.3 Energy storage devices are not subject to Articles 5.16.1a), b), c) and h) nor to 5.16.2. - 5.19.4 Permanent magnets in electrical machines are not subject to Articles 5.16.1 a), b), c) or h) nor to Article 5.16.2. - 5.19.5 Electronic components contained inside electronic units are not subject to any material restriction. - 5.20 Starting the engine :

-A supplementary device temporarily connected to the car may be used to start the engine both on the grid and in the pits.
+A supplementary device temporarily connected to the car may be used to start the engine in the team's designated garage area, in the pit lane and on the grid.

-5.21 Stall prevention systems:
+5.21 Stall prevention systems :